 #1: Byte ($1,999)

-The cherry on top is their Byte for Life Guarantee, which will send you new aligners if your teeth ever shift down the road.
+The cherry on top is their Byte for Life Guarantee, which will send you new aligners if your teeth ever shift down the road, as long as you purchase and wear their retainers as directed.
 If you want to see your transformed smile ASAP, but don’t want to sacrifice quality in the process, Byte is your best bet.

 #2: Candid ($3,500+)